-Belle II operates at the KEK laboratory Japan.
-It started its data taking in 2018, and it is planned to continue operation until reaching a world-record total integrated luminosity of 50 $ab^{-1}$ .
-It is located on the SuperKEKB collider, which provides it $e^+e^-$ beams.
+BaBar operates at the KEK laboratories, Japan.
+It started its data taking in 2018, and it is planned to continue operation until reaching a world-record total integrated luminosity of 50 ab^{-1} .
+It is located on the SuperKEKB collider, which provides it e^+e^- beams.